biosustain/Maud/docs/theory/statistics.rst

 The distinction between balanced and unbalanced metabolites is also found in the statistical model.
-Where information about the unbalanced metabolites is parsed in the form of a prior, whereas the balanced metabolites are evaluated as a model likelihood.
+Where information about the unbalanced metabolites can be parsed in the form of a prior, whereas the balanced metabolites are always evaluated as a model likelihood.
 This distinction becomes aparent when considering what the unbalanced metabolites represent, which is a boundary condition.
 These define the outcome of systems of differential equations, in the case of Maud this happens to be balanced metabolite concentrations and fluxes.
-And, our knowledge about the state of each condition is only conveyed through the boundary conditions:
+And, our knowledge about the state of each condition is only conveyed through priors on the boundary conditions:
 * unbalanced metabolite concentrations,
 * enzyme concentrations,
 * kinetic parameters, and,